Tuesday 31 May 2016

 Image: In-Sights

-A while back, I spent some time with some missionaries in Zaria.
+A while back, I spent some time with a family in Zaria.
 The house was a warm and loving environment where one couldn’t help but feel at home.
-It was a family of 5, with the only female in the house being the mum.
-The boys are between the ages of 7 and 13.
+It was a family of five, with the only female in the house being the mum.
+The boys are between the ages of seven and 13.

-Though they were 5, you would never find just 5 people in the house.
-There is always any number of people at any given time in that house, whether they are living there or just passing by like I was.
-What should have been a two day visit ended up being a four day visit.
+Though there were five of them, you would never find just five people in the house.
+There was always any number of people at any given time in that house, whether they were living there or just passing by like I was.
+What should have been a two-day visit ended up being a four-day visit.

 It was on one of those days that something remarkable happened.

 The kids were having their breakfast while their mother studied in the living room.
 I was doing some chores inside when I heard the boys arguing.
-They were, like most boys that age, putting down their female classmates.
+Like most boys that age, they were putting down their female classmates.
 The conversation went thus;

 Mummy, the girls in our class as SOOOO dirty!’ the second son said.